How does Idaho count wolves? Critics say state uses ‘smoke and mirrors,’ misleads public

 According to Creel and the researchers who pioneered the method, motion-triggered cameras can’t be used with the space-to-event model to accurately count wolves.
 The model calls for instantaneous photos, while motion-triggered images introduce the need for researchers to calculate how fast an animal is moving.

-Still, Creel told the Statesman in an interview, his initial concerns hold water against the official Fish and Game model.
+Still, Creel said his initial concerns hold water against the official Fish and Game model.
 For instance, the agency is still using motion-triggered camera images for part of its analysis.

 The original model also requires that researchers use randomly placed cameras.
 Fish and Game instead aims its cameras at trails or roads where wolves are more likely to travel.

-In an interview, Roberts told the Statesman that’s because wolves almost exclusively travel on established roads or game trails.
+Roberts said that’s because wolves almost exclusively travel on established roads or game trails.
 But researchers say the method would skew toward an overestimation.

 Creel said had the camera placement been random, “99.999%” of the agency’s photos wouldn’t have wolves.

-“So instead of just acknowledging that (the model) didn’t work, they’re instead bending the assumptions and hoping that they haven’t bent them so bad that the method broke,” Creel told the Statesman.
+“So instead of just acknowledging that (the model) didn’t work, they’re instead bending the assumptions and hoping that they haven’t bent them so bad that the method broke,” Creel said.
 “I’m fairly persuaded they’ve bent the assumption so badly that the method broke.”

 Creel said the space-to-event method was developed on elk populations, and the researchers who created it said it’s “more useful for common species than for very rare or elusive animals.”
 Creel said wolves are just that – a difficult-to-detect species that’s a poor fit for the current counting method.